 As this year has been especially difficult for many people, you may be working with a smaller budget (like 25% of Step users) or find yourself short on cash.
 While the holidays are about much more than gifts, if you’re looking for ways to earn a little extra cash, here’s a few ideas to consider:

 Look for odd jobs.
-Think about a few quick jobs you could do to earn money such as babysitting, helping a neighbor hang holiday lights or even joining the Step Squad.
+Think about a few quick jobs you could do to earn money such as babysitting or helping a neighbor hang holiday lights.

 Gift an experience.
 Consider giving your loved ones vouchers for dinner at their favorite restaurant or a trip to the nail salon.
 As these outings are likely to take place after the holidays, it gives you more time to come up with the cash.